MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windows.md

 ### Manage your user accounts

-When you connect to a desktop or remote resources, you can save the user accounts to select from again.
-You can also define user accounts in the client itself, as opposed to saving the user data when you connect to a desktop.
+When you connect to a desktop or remote resources, you can save the account's information to connect to it later.
+You can also define user accounts within the client instead of saving the user data when you connect to a desktop.

 To create a new user account: